- What is Statistics and Data Science?

 Most students will complete the MSDS program in 1.5 to two years, depending on their preferred pace.

-MS Statistics: Data Science (MSDS) One Year Option
+MS Statistics: Statistics and Data Science (MSDS) One Year Option

 Students do not need to indicate a preference for the one year or two year option when submitting their application.